hodsonjames/demographics/README.md

-# gender
+# demographics
-Classification of Gender from Names and Photos
+Classification of Gender and Ethnicity from Names and Photos